Duality-Workshop/Klifehrian/README.md

 Klifehrian
 ==========

-Klifehrian is a video game type RPG 2D Classic coded in C + + and OpenGL library.
+Klifehrian is a video game type RPG 2D Classic coded in C + + with OpenGL library.
+For mapping, we using Tiled (http://www.mapeditor.org/ and on Github : https://github.com/bjorn/tiled)